Kotlin for data science

 Being a JVM language, Kotlin gives you great performance and an ability to leverage an entire ecosystem of tried and true Java libraries.

-Notebooks such as Jupyter Notebook and Apache Zeppelin provide convenient tools for data visualization and exploratory research.
+Notebooks such as Kotlin Notebook, Jupyter Notebook, and Datalore provide convenient tools for data visualization and exploratory research.
 Kotlin integrates with these tools to help you explore data, share your findings with colleagues, or build up your data science and machine learning skills.

 Jupyter Kotlin kernel